On (Good) Startup Ideas

 In early 2010 John and Patrick began working on Stripe together.
 At the time Patrick was working on several side projects and they debated why it was so difficult to accept payments on the web.
 They sought to solve the problem and see if it was possible to make it simple - really simple.
 The next 6-months they played with it, showed it to friends, and saw how people interacted with it, iterating along the way.

-One note - these Patrick's side projects that the author describes must have probably been solutions for his (past) clients, as at that time he was also a freelance web developer.
+Note: these Patrick's side projects must have probably been solutions for his clients, as at that time he was also a freelance developer.

 Paul Graham, the so-called father of startups, also describes this phenomenon.
 He claims that there are two types of startup ideas, the ones I have described above being organic ones that satisfy some market needs.
 It's a good read, do check it out.